AbdurahmonML/Anime-generation/README.md

 ![image](https://github.com/user-attachments/assets/886e4eaa-9775-4c09-8213-139bed3846e4)
 ![image](https://github.com/user-attachments/assets/ff26523e-3384-4aab-9250-8045ac18970a)

+- **Advantages**: Relatively fast to train and generate new images; High quality images can be generated;
+- **Disadvantages**: Difficult to configure due to sensitivity to hyperparameters; Prone to instability.
 - **Demo**: [GAN demo.ipynb](./GAN/GAN_demo.ipynb)

 - **Trained notebook**: If you are not able to open GAN/GAN_training.ipynb, then open this file to see training, as I have code of all files in this [notebook](https://drive.google.com/file/d/19YW5mzsTPKO1i2SuNskB3mX-f6NmMpm8/view?usp=sharing)